smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

-Finally, many programming languages offer a simplified syntax for testing a single variable (or expression) against a number of conditions, and  is no exception.
+Finally, many programming languages offer a simplified syntax for testing a single variable (or expression) against a number of conditions, and SmallBASIC is no exception.

 Here, such a clause is introduced with the two keywords , followed by a variable or expression.
 Then, a number of conditions will be tested with